Enderdr4gon74/fs-journal/quizzes/week04.md

 **9.** What is the purpose of encapsulation in programming?
 <!-- enter you answer in the space below -->
 ```
+To prevent the user or outside sources from accessing functions that don't need to be accessed.
 ```
 **10.** What is `HTTP` response code for a successful request?
 <!-- enter you answer in the space below -->